 Lack of soil moisture and humidity

-It is difficult to prescribe an exact watering schedule for your Bird of Paradise, as every environment varies, but it’s important to remember that this plant likes to be kept somewhat damp (not wet or saturated!)
+It is difficult to prescribe an exact watering schedule for your Bird of Paradise, as every environment varies, but it’s important test the soil before watering to be sure the plant is ready for water.
 The best way to tell if your Bird of Paradise needs to be watered is to stick your finger in the soil or use something like a wooden chopstick.
-If 50% of the soil is dry, water your plant.
+If 50% of the soil volume is dry, water your plant.
 Water enough to make sure water is flowing through the drainage hole in the bottom of the pot, taking care to make sure there is no standing water left in the saucer.

 Your Bird of Paradise will also benefit from a boost in humidity.
 Try misting your plant at least 2 times per week, or using a pebble tray to keep humidity constant.

 If the browning continues after you’ve regulated a watering schedule, another common reason your Bird of Paradise is browning could be in your tap water.
 Tap water contains salts, chlorine, minerals and fluoride – all of which can build up in the soil of your plant causing the tips of the leaves to burn and turn brown.
 One way you can reduce this is to use a water filtration system.
-If you do not have a filtration system available, leaving the water in an open container or sink overnight before using can help relieve some of the chlorine.
+If you do not have a filtration system available, leaving the water in an open container or sink overnight before using can help relieve some of the chemicals.